ahshalaby/SteamCMD-on-Termux/README.md

 Go to Step 2 in the previous section.

 ### With proot-distro and a Debian installation:
-1Start termux and run this code:
+Start termux and run this code:
 ```
 apt update && apt upgrade -y
 wget https://github.com/ahshalaby/SteamCMD-on-Termux/blob/main/install_ready.sh